ammarnasr/LLM-for-code-intelligence/README.md

 ## **Colab Notebooks**

 These notebooks were used to train the models and generate the results.
-Copies of these notebooks can be found in the GitHub repository and in respective folders within the .zip file (named demo.ipynb).
+Copies of these notebooks can be found in the GitHub repository and in respective folders within the .zip file (named demo.zip).
 The notebooks are also linked below:

 - [Full Fine-tuning Notebook](https://colab.research.google.com/drive/1BuRz-HBFCjxpmJfMg7QedbfNDXPl7Kap?usp=sharing)
 - [LoRa Fine-tuning Notebook](https://colab.research.google.com/drive/1iWzsUeih_ObBJwmOkuD5D9Wm72eiRbQV?usp=sharing)